voxel51/api-py/WALKTHROUGH.md

 ```

 Analytics also have specifications for their inputs, parameters, and outputs.
-Let's fetch them so we know how to build our JobRequest!
+Let's fetch them so we know how to build our JobRequest.

 ```python
 doc = api.get_analytic_doc(analytic_id)